ms1963/goedit/README.md

 📄 License
 MIT License
-Copyright (c) 2024 GoEdit Contributors
+Copyright (c) 2024 Prof. Dr. Michael Stal
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights